Occupational Health and Safety

 As an employer, you have a responsibility to keep workers healthy and safe at your workplace, regardless of the size of your business.

-In particular, sections 115, 116, and 117 set out the general duties of employers, workers and supervisors respectively.
-These sections work with all other sections in Part 3 of the Act and provide the foundation for the health and safety responsibilities of all workplace parties.
+In particular, sections 21, 22, and 23 set out the general duties of employers, workers and supervisors respectively.
+These sections provide the foundation for the health and safety responsibilities of all workplace parties.

-Joint committees, accident and incident investigation as well as workplace inspections are covered in Part 3 and are an important part of a safety plan.
+Joint committees, accident and incident investigation as well as workplace inspections are covered in sections 31 to 46 and are an important part of a safety plan.
 Consult these sections, in addition to the specific regulations under the Occupational Health and Safety Regulation that govern your workplace activities, before creating your plan.

 The Workers Compensation Act sets out safety requirements legislated by the provincial government.
 The Occupational Health and Safety Regulation (Regulation) is supplementary law developed by WorkSafeBC in consultation with the industry stakeholders to ensure worker safety.
 These rules stipulate safety standards to help prevent workplace accidents and injuries.